 Gdansk Travel Guide

 The richest architecture is visible in the historic quarter of the Main Town.
-Its main thoroughfare, known as the Royal Way, is spectacular.
+Its primary thoroughfare, known as the Royal Way, is spectacular.
 Lined with magnificent buildings featuring beautifully painted facades and entered through grand stone gateways at either end, this was the route along which the Polish Kings paraded during their visits.
-The most splendid façade in town belongs to the Golden House, one of Gdañsk's most impressive buildings, along with the Town Hall and Artus Court.
+The most splendid façade in town belongs to the Golden House, one of Gdansk's most impressive buildings, along with the Town Hall and Artus Court.
 In front of the Court, the gathering place of the old merchants, stands the Renaissance-style Neptune's Fountain.
-Along the waterfront with its fashionable restaurants and cafes, the huge Gdañsk Crane dominates the promenade, the largest crane in medieval Europe and today housing the Maritime Museum.

 Become our Gdansk Travel Expert

 We are looking for contributors for our Gdansk travel guide.
 If you are a local, a regular traveller to Gdansk or a travel professional with time to contribute and answer occasional forum questions, please contact us.